-Administration
+Administration; Amendments

-Generally, our Governance, Nominating and Compensation Committee (the "GNC Committee") will administer the Plan.
+Generally, our Governance, Nominating and Compensation Committee, or GNC Committee, will administer the Plan.
 The GNC Committee has the authority to:

-- select the individuals who will receive Awards; - determine the type or types of Awards to be granted; - determine the number of Awards to be granted and the number of shares to which the Award relates; - determine the terms and conditions of any Award, including the exercise price and vesting (including acceleration thereof); - · determine the terms of settlement of any Award; - prescribe the form of Award agreement; - · establish, adopt or revise rules for administration of the Plan; - · interpret the terms of the Plan and any Award, and any matters arising under the Plan; and - make all other decisions and determinations as may be necessary or advisable to administer the Plan.
+- select the individuals who will receive Awards: - determine the terms and conditions of any Award, including the exercise price and vesting (including acceleration thereof); - · modify and amend the terms of any Award - prescribe, amend or rescind rules relating to the administration of the Plan; - · interpret the terms of the Plan and any Award, and any matters arising under the Plan; and - make all other determinations as may be necessary or advisable to administer the Plan.

 The GNC Committee or the Board may also amend the Plan.
 Amendments to the Plan are subject to shareholder approval to the extent required by law.
-No change may be made that increases the total number of shares of Common Stock reserved for issuance pursuant to incentive awards or reduces the minimum exercise price for options or exchange of options for other incentive awards, unless such change is authorized by our shareholders within one year.
+No change may be made that increases the total number of shares of our common stock reserved for issuance pursuant to incentive awards or reduces the minimum exercise price for options or exchange of options for other incentive awards, unless such change is authorized by our shareholders within one year.